 Similarly, 16- to 17-year-olds are split depending on whether they are in school Years 11 or 12 (birthday before or after 1 September).

 Estimates are based on smaller sample sizes within each age group relative to England overall.
 There is a higher degree of uncertainty as indicated by larger credible intervals.
-These can be found in the accompanying datasets.
+These can be found in our dataset that accompanies this bulletin.